By Gayle Vehar on | No Comments

 When I want to make a change to a small area of a photo, I use the brush tool.
 Brushes are applied on very specific areas of you photo -- wherever you brush!

 And when I want to make a change to a larger area of a photo (but not the ENTIRE photo), I choose either the linear gradient or radial gradient.
 Radial gradients are circular filters.
 Linear gradients are applied in straight lines.

 The brush and filter masking tools are located on the right side of the Develop Module just under the Histogram.

-Lightroom comes with a few default brushes and filters that you can apply to your photos.
-You'll find LOTS more options once you purchase and install any of the Pretty Preset brushes and filters.
-Once you have brushes or filters installed they will be accessible through these tools.
+Lightroom comes with a FEW default brushes and filters that you can apply to your photos, however you will have a LOT MORE OPTIONS once you purchase and install any of the Pretty Preset brushes that are included with many of their preset collections.
+Once you have the brushes or filters installed they will be accessible through these tools.

-To use a brush, click on the brush tool and then click on the words (and double arrow) next to the word "Effect".
-A list of the brushes or filters you installed will pop up and you can then choose the one you want.
-The graduated and radial filter tools are accessed the same way.
+To use a brush preset, click on the circular icon just below the histogram in the Develop Module.
+Then choose either the brush, linear gradient, or radial gradient options.
+Next, click on the words (and double arrow) next to the word "Effect" from the panel of sliders that appears.
+A list of the brushes or filters you installed will pop up and you can choose the one you want.
+The linear and radial gradient tools are accessed the same way.